 The Loving Vincent Animation Technique and how it fits in the pantheon of film techniques – Hugh Welchman

-Hand painted elements have been a part of film since its birth.
+Hand-painted elements have been a part of film since its birth.
 Painted backgrounds were included in the first productions of Meiliers in 1897.
-The first painting on glass backgrounds came in the early 1900’s, and were a staple of film all the way into the 1980s, after which digital painting and compositing started to take over.
+The first painting on glass backgrounds came in the early 1900s, and was a staple of the film all the way into the 1980s, after which digital painting and compositing started to take over.

 The animation in traditional animation is not painted; it is drawn.
 It is first drawn on paper, and then traced onto cells in ink, and then it is hand coloured using a special paint for painting cells.

 In this form of animation oil paints mixed with other substances to make them dry even more slowly are applied directly onto glass, and moved about in wet form from frame to frame.
-So the artwork is continually reworked, and replaces the artwork of the frame before.
+So the artwork is continually reworked and replaces the artwork of the frame before.
 There are only a handful of animators/directors recognised for having mastered this form of animation.
-They only make short films, and often take years making these films, animating them alone or with one or two collaborators.
+They only make short films and often takes years to make these films, animating them alone or with one or two collaborators.

-The main barriers to making this technique as a feature is there aren’t many people who can do it, it is seen as an artistic niche (often because of the art direction and story selection), and it is very labour intensive.
+The main barriers to making this technique a feature is there aren’t many people who can do it, it is seen as an artistic niche (often because of the art direction and story selection), and it is very labour-intensive.

-Loving Vincent like oil-paint on glass animation entirely creates the movement by moving paint around on a surface, and shots this movement 12 times a second.
-Unlike oil-paint on glass, we painted on canvas board, and also we didn’t mix our oil-paints, as we wanted to have the thick impasto, to better recreate Vincent’s style.
-We also only ever use one canvas for a shot, we don’t have multi-planing which is often used in oil-paint on glass animation as well as in traditional animation.
+Loving Vincent like oil paint on glass animation entirely creates movement by moving paint around on a surface and shoots this movement 12 times a second.
+Unlike oil paint on glass, we painted on canvas board, and also we didn’t mix our oil paints, as we wanted to have a thick impasto, to better recreate Vincent’s style.
+We also only ever use one canvas for a shot, we don’t have multi-planing which is often used in oil paint on glass animation as well as in traditional animation.

 Creating the movement only with brushes and oil paints is different from first tracing and then meticulously colouring in an outline.